 Business IT systems continue to grow in influence on the businesses that depend on them.
 Small businesses can not afford to hope their technology ‘just works’ – with so many points of failure it is inevitable that problems will be encountered.
 Disaster recovery planning and business continuity for your IT infrastructure is no longer an option.
-Plan to deal with problems and stay running no matter what ahead of time with business continuity planning from Collett Systems.
+Plan to deal with problems and stay running no matter what ahead of time with business continuity services from Collett Systems.

 According to the Small Business Administration (SBA), 25% of businesses that suffer a major disaster will not reopen.

 Conduct regular audits of your backup systems.
 Ensure that the backups themselves work, and also inventory your data so you can know that it is being backed up.
 With the complexity and number of technology systems in place and only getting larger, it is vitally important to double check that everything you depend on is being backed up.
 Virtualization and off-site standby backup go a long way toward mitigating disaster.

 Business technology deployments are complex with lots of critical aspects to maintaining uptime.
 Switches and routers, wireless access points, server power supplies – and even servers themselves – are in many cases critical to maintain.
 Our managed service clients have the benefit that we keep vital infrastructure on hand in case of emergencies, when “Next Day Air” isn’t going to cut it.
 In any case, an audit should be performed to find where your points of failure are and how to stay running regardless of failure.

 Your business likely stores or handles personally identifiable data about your customers or employees.
 Various data safety regulations are in place for some industries that can cause big trouble during an audit.
 Know ahead of time where your exposure lies with Risk Intelligence reporting and analysis, and plug the holes.
 Find and remedy avenues of attack before criminals find them!